kalviumcommunity/S74_JUST_JOURNAL/README.md

 - Build a full-stack application.
 - Learn more about integrating React with MongoDB.
 - Create a practical and impactful tool for everyday use.

+In the assignment of render deployment I have learnt how to use the website render.com to deploy the project it was easy and simple and can be learnt easily.